Chia-Network/chialisp-web/docs/ref/clvm.md

   * [core_ops.rs#L7](https://github.com/Chia-Network/clvm_rs/blob/main/src/core_ops.rs#L7)
   * [run_program.rs#L11](https://github.com/Chia-Network/clvm_rs/blob/main/src/run_program.rs#L11)

-We'll start with a table showing the two costs that must be applied to all operators, namely a mandatory cost and a cost per byte of memory.
+We'll start with a table showing the two base costs, namely a mandatory cost and a cost per byte of memory.

 | type                   | base cost   | cost per byte |
 | ---------------------- | ----------- | ------------- |
 | mandatory cost         | 1           | -             |
 | `MALLOC_COST_PER_BYTE` | -           | 10            |

+* The "mandatory cost" is charged for all operators to process data
+* `MALLOC_COST_PER_BYTE` is charged for allocating new atoms, as the return value(s) from operators.
+Atoms 0 and 1 don't count, they are free.
+E.g. `(> A B)`, which returns `true` or `false`, is not charged the `MALLOC_COST_PER_BYTE`.

-The following table shows the cost of each CLVM operator, as well as the cost of the outputted conditions.
+Next we'll show the cost of each CLVM operator, as well as the cost of the outputted conditions.

 | operator            | base cost | cost per arg | cost per byte |
 | ------------------- | --------- | ------------ | ------------- |